AI4Cryst/ASUGNN/README.md

 ## Dataprocessing.py

 `Dataprocessing.py` is used to extract structural data from one database and write it into another database.
+All screened structures are saved as a new database to be used in the neural network workflow.
 This process is accelerated through parallel processing.
 The specific operations are as follows:

 1. **Extracting Data from the Database**: Connect to the source database and retrieve information for each entry, including atomic structures and formation energy.
 2. **Processing Data**: Use the `cry2graph` module from the Crylearn library to convert the extracted atomic structure data into a graph representation, including node embeddings, adjacency matrices, and global information.